 Is Fenugreek Safe for Babies?

-Fenugreek is undoubtedly one of the healthiest herbs a mother can take; however, a lot of women tend to forget that it has many side effects, and not always affecting the mother.
+Fenugreek is undoubtedly one of the healthiest herbs a mother can take; however, a lot of women tend to forget that it has many side effects, and not always affecting them.

 - 1 Is Fenugreek Bad For A Baby?